Global regulators finalise new capital rule for big insurers

 At the request of the Group of 20 economies (G20), the International Association of Insurance Supervisors (IAIS) has completed a two-part capital requirement for the nine companies, whose collapse could wreak havoc in global markets.

-They include AIG and MetLife (MET.N) from the United States, Britain's Aviva (AV.L), Ping An Insurance of China, Italy's Generali (GASI.MI), and Axa (AXAF.PA) of France.
+They include AIG and MetLife from the United States, Britain's Aviva, Ping An Insurance of China, Italy's Generali, and Axa of France.

 The insurers will not have to make public their extra capital buffer until 2019 but, as with new banking capital rules, investors are likely to want to know if a company is strong enough to comply early without having to raise fresh capital.